cstrnt/notion-api/README.md

 This repository contains an unofficial port of the [Notion](https://notion.so) API to Node.js. **Important**: It only works in the backend using Node.js and not in a client-side environment.

 **IMPORTANT**: You need a token to use the Notion API.
-You can obtain them by reading your local cookie.
+You can obtain one by reading your local cookie.
 You can find instructions for that below.

 # Documentation